-All of Wisconsin is abuzz with the news that the Ryder Cup will be hosted in the state this summer, proof that Wisconsin golf courses rank among the best in all the land, and that includes some standout Wisconsin Dells golf courses.
+All of Wisconsin is abuzz after the Ryder Cup was hosted in the state in 2021, proof that Wisconsin golf courses rank among the best in all the land, and that includes some standout Wisconsin Dells golf courses.

 Insider Tips on the Best Golf Courses in Wisconsin

 Some of the best golf courses in Wisconsin are right here in Wisconsin Dells.
 And by “best” we mean championship caliber, famous designers, the site of U.S. qualifying rounds, and amply awarded.
 Even with those credentials, the following courses were all designed to accommodate all skill levels and age ranges, making Wisconsin Dells a unique family-friendly golf destination and a perfect golf experience.

 New Short Course and Putting Course Put This One at the Top Among Wisconsin Golf Courses: TRAPPERS TURN GOLF CLUB